justlee06/IC_JL_2.2.3/README.md

 Description:
 This assignment was a lesson in access modifiers and static variables.
 Team member roles in assignment: (Who did what)

+Justin: Did most of the code work and provided input about aspects of the code.
+Isaiah: Did a small amount of code and answered conclusions.

 Key Lessons learned:
 Summarize what you think important teaching points from the lesson were.